section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 ### Update PHP to the Latest Version

-PHP is open source and undergoing active development to improve on performance, fix bugs, enhance security, and other features.
+PHP is open-source and undergoing active development to improve on performance, fix bugs, enhance security, and other features.
 Therefore, there is no doubt that the latest PHP version is more enhanced in terms of performance compared to the previous versions.
 Keep your PHP version